 “Good!”, I hear you say.
 “None of their business if I’m on the pill or getting prescription meds.”

-No (well, not much) argument here; however, it also means that unless you give your parents authorization ahead of time to make treatment decisions for you in the event you're not able to, or let them have access to your medical records when necessary, they can't help you.
-And when you need an MPOA, it's too late to get one.
+No (well, not much) argument here; however, it also means that unless you give your parents authorization ahead of time to make treatment decisions for you in the event you’re not able to, or let them have access to your medical records when necessary, they will have to jump through a bunch of hoops before they can help you when you’re unconscious and in the hospital.
+And when you need an MPOA, it’s too late to get one.

 Do yourself and your family a favor: get a medical power of attorney before you go (or go back) to school this fall.
 You can find the form online (I wouldn’t recommend this option, but it’s available).
 Better yet, talk to your parents about going to an estate planning attorney to have one prepared.
 A good estate planning lawyer doesn’t just do wills (which also wouldn’t be a bad idea): he or she will explain your choices and give you (and your parents) peace of mind that if something bad happens, you (and they) are prepared.